etingof/apacheconfig/README.md

 Escaped newlines at the end of hash comments add the following line to the comment.
 Apache's native config parser processes hash comments this way.
 Set to `False` by default.

-### disableselfclosingtags
+### disableemptyelementtags

-When this option is enabled, the parser does not recognize self-closing tags such as `<block name/>`.
+When this option is enabled, the parser does not recognize empty element tags such as `<block name/>`.
 The former, for instance, would be re-interpreted as opening tag with tag name `block`, and argument `name/`.
 The default is `False`.